Escobar Inc: Elon Musk and The Boring Company

-In July 2019, Escobar, Inc. started selling a propane torch made to look like a flamethrower and accused The Boring Company CEO Elon Musk of intellectual property theft, alleging that The Boring Company's promotional Not-a-Flamethrower is based on a design that Roberto Escobar discussed in 2017 with an engineer associated with Musk.
-Via media, Escobar, Inc. publicly offered Musk a settlement of $100 million in cash or Tesla shares; otherwise they would use the legal system to take over Tesla.
+In July 2019, Escobar Inc started selling a propane torch made to look like a flamethrower and accused The Boring Company CEO Elon Musk of intellectual property theft, alleging that The Boring Company's promotional Not-a-Flamethrower is based on a design that Roberto Escobar discussed in 2017 with an engineer associated with Musk.
+Through the media, Escobar Inc publicly offered Musk a settlement of $100 million in cash or Tesla shares; otherwise they would use the legal system to take over Tesla.
 No action has been taken since.
-Customers who paid for the Escobar, Inc. flamethrower reportedly received a printed certificate of ownership instead of the ordered product.
-Buyers had disputes filed with PayPal denied after Escobar, Inc. provided the tracking information used to send the certificate as proof of delivery.
-PayPal later closed its accounts with Escobar, Inc.
+Customers who paid for the Escobar Inc flamethrower reportedly received a printed certificate of ownership instead of the ordered product.
+Buyers had disputes filed with PayPal denied after Escobar Inc provided the tracking information used to send the certificate as proof of delivery.
+PayPal later closed its accounts with Escobar Inc.

 PabloEscobar.com

-On August 28, 2019, Escobar, Inc. filed a UDRP complaint regarding cybersquatting of the domain PabloEscobar.com with the then-National Arbitration Forum.
+On August 28, 2019, Escobar Inc filed a UDRP complaint regarding cybersquatting of the domain PabloEscobar.com with the then-National Arbitration Forum.
 The prior owner demanded $3 million for the domain name and on October 7, 2019, the case was ruled in the favor of the company with the domain name ordered to be transferred to the company.

+Arrest of CEO

+On December 4, 2023 Olof K Gustafsson, the CEO of Escobar Inc, was arrested in Marbella, Spain, on charges including money laundering, fraud, and art smuggling.
+The American authorities are seeking his extradition to the United States, as confirmed by his lawyer.
+Gustafsson is alleged to have been involved in a criminal organization engaged in the illegal trade of artwork.

+Gustafsson and Escobar Inc also face accusations of defrauding 500–600 customers by not delivering mobile phones they had paid for, which the company attributes to delivery issues during the pandemic.
+The firm has been embroiled in legal conflicts with payment service providers Klarna and Stripe, leading to the closure of its accounts.
+The money laundering allegations involve the transfer of $1.2 million between accounts in the USA and the UAE.

+Olaf Kyros Gustafsson, 31, a.k.a.
+El Silencio was extradited from Madrid, Spain to Los Angeles on March 28, 2025 and arraigned on the same day on a 115-count federal indictment alleging he licensed the rights of the late Colombian narcoterrorist Pablo Escobar and defrauded investors by marketing and selling products – including flamethrowers and cellphones – that he never delivered.
+Gustafsson was charged with one count of conspiracy to commit wire fraud and mail fraud, nine counts of wire fraud, three counts of mail fraud, one count of conspiracy to engage in money laundering, 41 counts of money laundering, 35 counts of international money laundering, and 25 counts of engaging in monetary transactions in property derived from specified unlawful activity.
+Gustafsson is being detained at Metropolitan Detention Center with prisoner number 69611-511 and his release date is unknown.